-First things first I devoured this book, it took me less than four hours from start to finish and honestly I was quite impressed.
-I have read Zoe’s and Amy’s previous works, both of which I enjoyed, and I must say that this feels much more mature.
+First things first I devoured this book.
+It took me less than four hours from start to finish and honestly I was quite impressed.
+I have read Zoe’s and Amy’s previous works, both of which I enjoyed.
+However this feels much more mature.

-I’m not always a fan of multiple perspectives, however, I really enjoyed the style that Zoe and Amy used.
+I’ve never been a huge fan of multiple perspectives, however, I think it really worked in this book’s favour.
 As the girls were more often than not together, the different perspectives really worked.
-They would at times switch perspectives in the middle of a situation and it still flowed extremely well and meant that you could see how both Ivy and Audrey were feeling.
+They would at times switch perspectives in the middle of a situation and it still flowed extremely well.
+This was great because you could see how both Ivy and Audrey were feeling.

 The end of the book has left me with a lot of unanswered questions but in a good way.
-There is still so much we don’t know about this alleged ‘Magpie Society’ and with another mystery on their hands, I’m more than excited to see where book two will take us.
+There is still so much we don’t know about this alleged ‘Magpie Society’.
+With another mystery on their hands, I’m more than excited to see where book two will take us.